Group of people in a yellow raft on a river with mountains in the background

 When will the strategy development process be completed?

-Destination Canada has contracted the services of industry experts who will co-create strategies and plans with the selected corridors and their stakeholders.
+Destination Canada contracted the services of industry experts who will co-create strategies and plans with the selected corridors and their stakeholders.
 JLL, a global firm with a division dedicated to tourism and destination advisory, is leading the provision of services for the Northern Indigenous Lodge Network Corridor.

 Who is responsible for implementing the strategy?